PURNANANDH/NetIQ/README.md

 ## Installation

-Download the executive file from releases
+Download the executable file from releases

 or